peaskipper/Py_games/README.md

-# Creating a library for tiny python games that I'll train a bot to learn to play
+# Creating a library of tiny python games

 ---